mozilla/high-fidelity/README.md

 In FirefoxOS, this currently means being installed as a packaged app.
 Details for other platforms forthcoming.

+# Bugs, Feature Requests, and Love Notes #

+If you want to file bugs or request features for Mozilla's Podcasts app, please do so in [Bugzilla](https://bugzilla.mozilla.org/enter_bug.cgi?product=Marketplace&component=Reference%20Apps).
+Yes, it sucks, but it's where the rest of the bugs for Mozilla's reference apps are and it's nice to only have to use *one* issue tracker.

 # License #

 This program is free software; it is distributed under an [MIT License](http://github.com/mozilla/high-fidelity/blob/master/LICENSE.txt).